Scille/parsec-cloud/docs/development/guide-release-parsec.md

 If the tests suite reveal that the current release candidate is stable, you can go to next step [Once the release is stable](#once-the-release-is-stable)

-Else, you will need to add fixes to the release branch (cf [Preparing the patched version](#preparing-the-patched-version)) and create the next release candidate.
+Else, you will need to add fixes to the release branch (see [Preparing the patched version](#preparing-the-patched-version) — that section describes how to add commits to a release branch, whether for a major/minor or a patch release) and create the next release candidate.

 To create the next RC once you've added the fixes you wanted, you execute the following command: